brainstormforce/wp-themes-plugins-stats/readme.txt

 = 1.1.0 =
 - New : Optimized the code.
-- New : Change in shortcodes of themes/plugins.
-- New : Added support of different parameter in the shortcodes to get more information of themes/plugins.
 - Fix : Transient not Updating for themes/plugins slug.

 = 1.0.1 =